tonysoutha/csci3081/labs/lab15_Regression_Test/README.md

 6) Compare the output of rtout1 and rtout2 by checking for differences between the two files (there should not be any differences).

-  You can do this by typing the followng command on the terminal command line: *diff rtout1 rtout2*
+  You can do this by typing the following command on the terminal command line: *diff rtout1 rtout2*

 **What happened?**  _There is output, so the output files produced by two successive runs of the regression_test executable are not the same_ - which means either the test failed or the test is not working correctly.
 _In this case, the test is not working correctly because the methods in the file *passenger_factory.cc* are still using random behavior!_